adrianhuber17/webSocket-App/ReadMe.md

 # Simple ReactJS + Flask App using WebSockets (socket.io)

-This simple App connects a Server (Flask) and a Client (React) and opens a two way interactive communication using WebSocket technology with the socket.io library.
+This simple App connects a Flask server and a React client and opens a two way interactive communication using WebSocket technology with the socket.io library.
 With WebSockets you can send messages to a server and receive event driven responses without having to poll a server.

-This repo was created to help users create WebSocket communication protocols, and regular HTTP communication with a Python Flask Server and a Javascript React Client.
+This repo was created to help users create WebSocket communication protocols along with regular HTTP communication using a Python Flask server and a Javascript React client.

 ## Tech Stack